-- Our Boulder, Colorado criminal defense attorney understands the complex relationship between the two and uses this in order to create a strong defense on your behalf.
+- Our Boulder, Colorado, domestic violence defense attorney understands the complex relationship between the two and uses this in order to create a strong defense on your behalf.

 - Barre understands that every situation is unique, which is why he is committed to providing you with the personalized legal guidance you need and the strong representation you deserve.

 - We can help you understand your options and work to defend your freedom and your future.